-SB 1330 (Archuleta, D-30th): Urban Retail Water Plans
+NEW ACTION: SB 1330 (Archuleta, D-30th): Urban Retail Water Plans

 Requires the State Board to develop an eligible variance list for items that would impact an urban water use management plan.
-Require urban retail suppliers to apply for such variance and report them annually to the board.
+Urban retail suppliers are required to apply for such variance and report it annually to the board.
+Amendments remove proposed irrigation calculation requirements and set penalties for urban retail water suppliers that do not meet State Board calculation requirements.
+No impact to the Authority; potential impact to the Water District.